babarrett/g80-9009/making-cables.md

 keyboard.
 Below are the the results of Mwei measuring the voltages on a cable from the breakout box, and my measurements of:

     * pins to the ground plane of the keyboard PCBs (Gnd)
     * pins to the fuse on the main keyboard PCB (assumed to be Vin, +12VDC)
     * and other pins that where connected together (A).
 I don't know what these go to.

 From this I concluded that Pins 4 and 5 should be used as ground, and that pins 12, 13, and 14 should be used as power. (+12V)

-According to the breakout box, the port 2, 3, 7 is also connected to the upstream system.
-There could be some data activity going on.

 ```
 Keyboard